-A Church of Bones in Kutnà Hora
+A Church Of Bones In Kutnà Hora

 The second time I visited Czech Republic, Kutnà Hora captured my interest with its mysterious ossuary.
 It is a chapel that is entirely decorated with bones (from more than 40.000 human skeletons!) and with peculiar elements, such as angels.
 The effect is quite special.